On Discovering Algorithms for Adversarial Imitation Learning: Related Work

 \section{Related Work}

-\paragraph{Learning from Demonstrations} In settings where reward design is challenging \citep{argall2009} or exploration is hard \citep{il_4_exploration}, learning from expert demonstrations offers a compelling alternative.
-The simplest approach, \emph{Behavior Cloning} (BC)~\citep{bc, bc2}, treats imitation as supervised learning but struggles in low-data regimes due to compounding errors outside the training distribution.
+\paragraph{Learning from Demonstrations} In settings where reward design is challenging or limited in expressivity \citep{argall2009, teoh2025morl}, or where exploration is difficult \citep{il_4_exploration}, learning directly from expert demonstrations offers a compelling alternative.
+The simplest approach, \emph{Behavior Cloning} (BC; \citet{bc, bc2}), treats imitation as supervised learning but struggles in low-data regimes due to compounding errors outside the training distribution.
 In contrast, \emph{distribution-matching} methods explicitly align the expert and policy state-action distributions, which helps mitigate distributional shift and improves robustness.
-Among them, \emph{Adversarial Imitation Learning}~\citep{gail, airl, fairl, whatmattersforail}—inspired by GANs—has shown strong results but suffers from instability.
-Prior work has focused on stabilizing the discriminator via improved loss functions~\citep{cgail, diffail}, architectures~\citep{diffail2}, and regularizers~\citep{whatmattersforail, wgail}.
-However, \textit{reward assignment}—the mapping from discriminator logits to the reward—has received little attention. \citet{airl} first highlighted the impact of RA, showing that performance can vary with the structure of the underlying MDP, and proposed methods such as incorporating absorbing states to mitigate this dependence. \citet{fairl} highlight the impact of RA functions on policy optimization and unify various RA functions as instances of divergence minimization within the distribution-matching IL framework, while \citet{whatmattersforail} empirically benchmark these functions across multiple tasks.
+Among them, \emph{Adversarial Imitation Learning}~\citep{gail, airl, fairl, whatmattersforail}---inspired by GANs---has shown strong results but suffers from instability.
+Previous work has focused on stabilizing the discriminator using improved loss functions~\citep{cgail, diffail}, architectures~\citep{diffail2}, and regularizers~\citep{whatmattersforail, wgail}.
+However, \textit{reward assignment}---how discriminator logits should be mapped to rewards---has received little attention. \citet{airl} first highlighted the impact of RA, showing that performance can vary with the structure of the underlying MDP, and proposed methods such as incorporating absorbing states to mitigate this dependence. \citet{fairl} and \citet{fgail} highlighted the impact of RA functions on policy optimization and along with \citet{fdivergenceil2021} unified various RA functions as instances of divergence minimization within the distribution-matching IL framework, while \citet{whatmattersforail} empirically benchmark these functions across multiple tasks.
 This work is, to the best of our knowledge, the first that explores the discovery of novel reward assignment functions, as an alternative to relying on the existing human-derived ones.
-Recent non-adversarial distribution-matching IL methods, such as ValueDICE~\citep{valuedice} and IQ-Learn~\citep{iqlearn}, have demonstrated promise but show mixed empirical performance, with AIL variants performing comparably or better across multiple benchmarks~\citep{diffail2, sfm}.
+Recent non-adversarial distribution-matching IL methods, such as ValueDICE~\citep{valuedice} and IQ-Learn~\citep{iqlearn}, have demonstrated promise but showed mixed empirical performance, with AIL variants often performing comparably or better across multiple benchmarks~\citep{diffail2, sfm}.
 Additionally, unlike AIL approaches, they provide limited flexibility in accommodating scenarios such as state-only demonstrations~\citep{bc2,sfm} and reward shaping~\citep{evil}.
 Another closely related area is \textit{Inverse Reinforcement Learning} \citep{irl}, which seeks to infer the underlying reward function that best explains the expert policy \citep{misspecification, chirra2024preserving}.
 This contrasts with our narrower focus on directly optimizing imitation policies and designing reward assignment functions that ensure their stable training.
 On the other hand, works such as \citep{eureka, eureka2, r*} directly tackle the problem of reward design in MDPs by leveraging LLM-based evolution, ultimately outperforming human-designed rewards.